dalager/ollama-duet/README.md

 Sample code to let two Ollama models talk to each other.
 Currently two Llama3.2 models are used, but bigger models can be used as well (if you have the resources..)

+A little buggy at the moment, so gives some weird results.
+Help me fix it, if you are bored :)

 <br clear="right"/>

 ## Model A - The Cat